 Turns out, when it is part of a bigger system, job jar is really is great.

 What about you?
 What sort of chore system do you use?
-Do you use the job jar?
+Do you use a jar with jobs?
 Or do you use something else entirely?
 Leave a comment below.